wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 When the WSO2 Identity Server is connected to an external LDAP or an Active Directory instance, they might not have these mandatory SCIM attributes in their schema.
 So the option is to map the SCIM claims to the existing attributes of the Active Directory.

+## Scenario
 Add a user with the username "Alex" and password "Wso2@123".
 Here we have to map the **userName** (urn:ietf:params:scim:schemas:core:2.0:User) SCIM attribute to an existing claim in the Active Directory (e.g.: cn).

-Furthermore, when a user is being added in SCIM, there are four more SCIM attributes being added behind the scene including **location** (urn:ietf:params:scim:schemas:core:2.0), **created** (urn:ietf:params:scim:schemas:core:2.0), **lastModified** (urn:ietf:params:scim:schemas:core:2.0), and **id** (urn:ietf:params:scim:schemas:core:2.0).
+Furthermore, when a user is being added in SCIM, there are four more SCIM attributes being added behind the scene including:

+- **location** (`urn:ietf:params:scim:schemas:core:2.0`),
+- **created** (`urn:ietf:params:scim:schemas:core:2.0`),
+- **lastModified** (`urn:ietf:params:scim:schemas:core:2.0`)
+- **id** (`urn:ietf:params:scim:schemas:core:2.0`).

 These attributes need to be mapped to the existing Active Directory user attributes as well.

-The SCIM claim dialect (urn:ietf:params:scim:schemas:core:2.0:User and urn:ietf:params:scim:schemas:core:2.0) uses `String` type to hold their values.
+The SCIM claim dialect (`urn:ietf:params:scim:schemas:core:2.0:User` and `urn:ietf:params:scim:schemas:core:2.0`) uses `String` type to hold their values.
 So, when mapping any SCIM claim to an attribute in the Active Directory, make sure to use the attributes of `String` type.
 You can find all Active Directory attributes [here](https://docs.microsoft.com/en-us/windows/win32/adschema/attributes-all).

 When a user or a group is created with SCIM 2.0, there are a set of mandatory SCIM 2.0 claim values that need to be saved along with the user or group.
 Some of these values are as follows.

 - urn:ietf:params:scim:schemas:core:2.0:meta.location
 - urn:ietf:params:scim:schemas:core:2.0:meta.resourceType
 - urn:ietf:params:scim:schemas:core:2.0:meta.version
 - urn:ietf:params:scim:schemas:core:2.0:meta.created
 - urn:ietf:params:scim:schemas:core:2.0:id
 - urn:ietf:params:scim:schemas:core:2.0:meta.lastModified
 - urn:ietf:params:scim:schemas:core:2.0:User:userName

 This claim mapping can be done through the WSO2 Identity Server Claim Management Feature.